jschaf/jsc/posts/2025/bitmaps-reveal-queen-bee.md

 # Bitmaps reveal the Queen Bee

 I fell into the Wordle craze a few years after everyone else.
-After indulging in several months of Wordle, I shifted my focus to the NYT [Spelling Bee].
-What better way to enjoy the Queen Bee than to solve it programmatically?
+After indulging in Wordle for several months , I shifted my focus to the NYT [Spelling Bee].
+What better way to enjoy the Spelling Bee than solving it programmatically?
 Any excuse to play with bitmaps is fine by me.

 :embed: {name='bitmaps-reveal-queen-bee.html'}